jetbridge/cdk-nextjs/README.md

 ## Examples

 See example CDK apps [here](./examples) including:

 - App Router
 - Pages Router
 - App/Pages Router
 - High Security
 - Multiple Sites

 To deploy an example, make sure to read the [README.md](./examples/README.md)

 ### Discord Chat

-We're in the #open-next channel on the [Serverless Stack Discord](https://discord.gg/sst).
+We're in the #aws channel on the [Open-Next Discord](https://discord.gg/VqFVt4YtSq).

 ## About